hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Git.md

 git switch BRANCH
 ```

-To checkout to a specific commit,
+To checkout to a specific commit (or, branch),

 ```
 git checkout [-b BRANCH] HASH

+Options:
+	b - Create and switch to new BRANCH.
 ```

 *Note:* If this commit is the `HEAD` commit of a branch, you may specify the branch's name instead of the hash of the commit.